inkcodesign/inkstylelibrary01/_messaging/03-key-messages.md

 **We maximize impact and value through audience-centered communications.**

 Zeroing in on your target audiences enables us to achieve the greatest possible impact with our programs while optimizing resources.
-With deep audience understanding – built through research, empathy, and experience – we connect your brand with the people it serves when and where it matters.
+With deep audience understanding – built through research, empathy, and industry experience – we connect your brand with the people it serves when and where it matters.
 We bring your story to life in a way that incites action.

 ---